Zren/zren.github.io/_posts/2017-07-08-patching-breeze-window-decorations.markdown

 make
 {% endhighlight %}

-Now, we tried to compile the `kdecoration` folder by itself, rather than compiling the `breeze` project as a whole.
+Note that we tried to compile the `kdecoration` folder by itself, rather than compiling the `breeze` project as a whole.
 Lets edit the `kdecoration/CMakeList.txt` so that it doesn't need the `CMakeList.txt` in the parent directory.

 Lets look at everything before it imports the `kdecoration` folder and calls it's `CMakeLists.txt`.